A student shot 2 administrators at a Denver high school, police say

 No other injuries were reported, according to Colorado Public Radio/Denverite.

-Police say they were still looking for the student who has been identified as Austin Lyle, 17.
+Police say they were still looking for the student, who has been identified as Austin Lyle.
+His vehicle was found in Park County, about 115 miles from Denver.

 Emergency responders received calls of the shooting at around 9:50 a.m., according to Denver Police Chief Ron Thomas and other officials during a news conference at around 11 a.m. local time.